This file portion of www.watertownhistory.org website

 "German" hotel in the community was the Buena Vista House (300 N.

-goods-department stores in the community were founded and operated by Germans.
+of the general-dry goods-department stores in the community were founded and

-business and the store operated until the mid-1930s.
-Schempf Brothers
+Brandt entered the business and the store operated until the mid-1930s.
+Schempf

-prominent in the community.
-Established by Germans George and Leonard Schempf
+most prominent in the community.
+Established by Germans George and Leonard

-in 1848 it continued to be operated by subsequent Schempfs until 1936.
+Schempf in 1848 it continued to be operated by subsequent Schempfs

 In

-Other Germans who operated hardware businesses in Watertown included William Pritzlaff
+exist.
+Other Germans who operated hardware businesses in Watertown included

 The